-Sales to EMS companies represented approximately 38% and 40% of our net sales for the quarters ended September 30, 2013 and September 24, 2012, respectively.
+Sales to EMS companies represented approximately 41% and 38% of our net sales for the quarters ended March 31, 2014 and April 1, 2013, respectively.
 Sales to EMS providers include sales directed by OEMs as well as orders placed with us at the EMS providers' discretion.
 EMS providers source on a global basis to a greater extent than OEMs.
 The growth of EMS providers increases the purchasing power of such providers and could result in increased price competition or the loss of existing OEM customers.
 In addition, some EMS providers, including some of our customers, have the ability to directly manufacture PCBs and create backplane assemblies.
 If a significant number of our other EMS customers were to acquire these abilities, our customer base might shrink, and our sales might decline substantially.
 Moreover, if any of our OEM customers outsource the production of PCBs and creation of backplane assemblies to these EMS providers, our business, results of operations, and financial condition may be harmed.

-The former owners of our PCB Subsidiaries own a substantial percentage of our common stock.
+The former owners of our Asia Pacific operating segment own a substantial percentage of our common stock.

-We issued a large amount of stock to the principal owners of Meadville in connection with our acquisition of our PCB Subsidiaries.
-As of September 30, 2013, approximately 33% of our common stock was beneficially owned by Su Sih (BVI) Limited, a company organized under the laws of the British Virgin Islands (referred to as Su Sih).
+We issued a large amount of stock to the principal owners of Meadville in connection with our acquisition of our Asia Pacific operating segment.
+As of March 31, 2014, approximately 33% of our common stock was beneficially owned by Su Sih (BVI) Limited, a company organized under the laws of the British Virgin Islands (referred to as Su Sih).
 Su Sih is a holding company wholly owned by Mr. Tang Hsiang Chien, a citizen of Hong Kong Special Administrative Region of the People's Republic of China and the father of our director Mr. Tang Chung Yen, Tom.
-Su Sih and certain affiliates of Mr. Tang Hsiang Chien, if any, who are our shareholders and party to the Shareholders Agreement dated April 9, 2010 as amended on September 14, 2012 (collectively, the Principal Shareholders), are entitled to jointly nominate one individual to our board of directors and a majority of the members of the board of directors of the PCB Subsidiaries.
+Su Sih and certain affiliates of Mr. Tang Hsiang Chien, if any, who are Principal Shareholders (as defined in the Shareholders Agreement dated April 9, 2010 as amended on September 14, 2012), are entitled to jointly nominate one individual to our board of directors and a majority of the members of the board of directors of the Asia Pacific operating segment.
 If our Principal Shareholders - or any significant shareholder - were to sell a large number of shares of our common stock, the market price of our common stock could significantly decline.
 In addition, our relationship with our principal lenders might be negatively impacted.